Signed Into Law

 Which agencies enforce SB2024?

-SB2024 is enforced by Texas Law Enforcement Agencies (Police/Sheriff) and County and District Attorneys.
+SB2024 is enforced by County and District Attorneys and Texas Law Enforcement Agencies (Police/Sheriff).

 Q

-The compliance urgency for SB2024 is rated as "critical".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for SB2024 is rated as "critical".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q